Types of Foundation Cracks

 5. Lintel Failure Cracks

-I put these into their own category because they are super common here in Richmond, they make some home buyers worried, and they are almost repaired improperly.
+I put these into their own category because they are super common here in Richmond.
+They make some home buyers worried, and they are almost always repaired improperly.
 These cracks emanate outwards from the corner of a window, or door in brick siding.
 They occur when the lintel fails, starts sagging, or expanding, and put pressure on the surrounding the brick.
 The proper repair for these cracks is total removal and replacement of the lintel.
 If the brick is only repointed, the cracking will continue and worsen.